nyambati/express-acl/docs/documentation/configuration.md

 ## Search Path And Decoded Object Name

 This two properties enable you to customize how and where your user role will be located in the request object.
-By default this module looks for `req.decoded.role`, However this might be the case with everyone. if your decoed object uses different format you can specify using the above properties.
+By default this module looks for `req.decoded.role`, However this might be the case with everyone. if your decoded object uses different format you can specify using the above properties.

 !!! note
     Both of these properties are use to locate the role in your request object, therefore  they cannot be used together.